Jiggers Eradication Program

 Sexual Health Education is an essential component of our mission work.
-With each clinic, groups of women gather with a sexual health nurse to discuss STI prevention and healthy relationships.
-Sexual health education is also provided in the schools for middle school boys and girls.
+With each clinic we run, groups of women gather with a sexual health nurse to discuss STI prevention and healthy relationships.
+Sexual health education is also provided in schools for middle school boys and girls.
 With each discussion, reusable sanitary pads, which are made in Canada, are distributed to the girls.
-Also, male and female condoms are offered to men and women in groups at each clinic.
+Male and female condoms are offered to men and women in groups at each clinic.